shotover/shotover-proxy/docs/src/transforms.md

     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.
     tls:
-      # Path to the certificate file, typically named with a .crt extension.
+      # Path to the certificate authority file, typically named ca.crt.
       certificate_authority_path: "example-configs/redis-tls/certs/ca.crt"
-      # Path to the private key file, typically named with a .key extension.
+      # Path to the certificate file, typically named with a .crt extension.
       certificate_path: "example-configs/redis-tls/certs/redis.crt"
-      # Path to the certificate authority file typically named ca.crt.
+      # Path to the private key file, typically named with a .key extension.
       private_key_path: "example-configs/redis-tls/certs/redis.key"
 ```